franklee26/appfolio-scheduleme/README.md

 ## Workflow

 1.)
 Make edits off of your own feature branch.
-Makes sure to name your branch something specific and understandable.
+Your branch should be formatted as `firstName_lastName_taskName`.

 2.)
 Ensure all tests and checks pass.